-The Estonian Patent Office (hereinafter: Office) is a government agency that operates in the area of government of the Ministry of Justice and implements national economic policy in the field of legal protection of industrial property.
+The Estonian Patent Office (hereinafter: Office) is a government agency that operates in the area of government of the Ministry of Justice and implements national policy in the field of legal protection of intellectual property.

 The Office provides legal protection to patents, trade marks, utility models, industrial designs, geographical indications and integrated circuits.

 In fulfilling its tasks the Office represents the state (Statutes of the Estonian Patent Office).

 The main functions of the Office

 The work of the Estonian Patent Office is in compliance with the following principles:

 we respect the values of the Patent Office (see below);

 we follow the expectations of customers and representatives of the country, legislation and other requirements applicable to us, including internal rules and contractual obligations;

 we follow the directions described in the Patent Office strategy document;